-The monthly mean dry mole fractions of CH4 used in this analysis are shown in Plate 4.1, with the mole fraction levels illustrated in different colors.
-Global, hemispheric and zonal mean mole fractions have been calculated based on data from selected stations under unpolluted conditions (see the caption for Plate 4.1).
+The monthly mean dry mole fractions of CH_4 used in this analysis are shown in Plate 4.1, with the mole fraction levels illustrated in different colors.
+Global, hemispheric and zonal mean mole fractions have been calculated based on data from the stations that satisfy the selection criteria outlined in Chapter 2 (see the caption for Plate 4.1).
 Zonally averaged atmospheric CH4 mole fractions, together with their deseasonalized components and growth rates, are shown as three-dimensional representations in Plate 4.2.
 These plots show that the seasonal variations in CH4 mole fraction are larger in the Northern than in the Southern Hemisphere and that the increase in the Northern Hemisphere propagates to the Southern Hemisphere.
-The growth rates vary on a global scale with the patterns similar to those for CO2 (see Chapter 3).
+The growth rates vary on a global scale with the patterns similar to those for CO_2 (see Chapter 3).
 There is a large latitudinal gradient in CH4 mole fraction from the northern mid-latitudes to the tropics, suggesting major sinks in the tropics, where the mole fraction of OH radicals is higher.

-Fig. 4.1 Global monthly mean mole fraction of CH_4 from 1984 to 2015 and the deseasonalized long-term trend plotted by red line (top), and annual growth rate (bottom).
+Fig. 4.1 Global monthly mean mole fraction of CH_4 from 1984 to 2016 and the deseasonalized long-term trend plotted by red line (top), and growth rate (bottom).

-Figure 4.1 shows globally averaged monthly mean mole fractions and the growth rates for CH_4 from 1984 to 2015.
-The global average mole fraction was 1845 ± 2 ppb in 2015, an increase of 11 ppb from 2014.
-The mole fraction changed little between 1999 and 2006.
-The mean annual absolute increase during the last 10 years was 6.0 ppb/year.
-The current mole fraction is 256% of its pre-industrial level of 722 ppb.
+Figure 4.1 shows globally averaged monthly mean mole fractions and the growth rates for CH_4 from 1984 to 2016.
+The global average mole fraction was 1853±2 ppb in 2016, an increase of 9 ppb from 2015.
+The mole fraction changed little between 1999 and

+2006.
+The mean annual absolute increase during the last 10 years was 6.8 ppb/year.
+The current mole fraction is 257% of its pre-industrial level of 722 ppb.

-Figure 4.2 shows monthly mean mole fractions from 1984 to 2015 for each 30° latitudinal zone.
+Figure 4.2 shows monthly mean mole fractions from 1984 to 2016 for each 30° latitudinal zone.
 The smallest magnitude of the seasonal variations occurred in the latitudinal zone between the equator and 30° S.

-Fig. 4.2 Monthly mean mole fractions of CH_4 from 1984 to 2015 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).
+Fig. 4.2 Monthly mean mole fractions of CH_4 from 1984 to 2016 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).